awps/demonstrator/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-A theme switcher that should be used to connect different site demos.
+A theme switcher perfect to connect different site demos.

 == Description ==
 This is a theme switcher designed for **theme developers**.
 When installed, the current site will become blank, the current theme will be ignored and the site will become a placeholder for an iframe where will be loaded different site addresses.